akchonya/aiogram-3-faq/docs/prior_knowledge.md

 Choose an appropriate chat topic and provide a [MRE](https://en.wikipedia.org/wiki/Minimal_reproducible_example#:~:text=In%20computing%2C%20a%20minimal%20reproducible,to%20be%20demonstrated%20and%20reproduced.) along with your error traceback or an explanation of unwanted behaviour.

+!!! note "Just a quick reminder"
-Please remember to be polite to those who are assisting you.
-It's not advisable to send private messages asking about your errors or providing your entire code for review.
+    Please remember to be polite to those who are assisting you. **It's not advisable to send private messages** asking about your errors or providing your entire code for review.
 Those people usually get tons of messages like that and simply have no time to answer them.
-Instead, communicate through the chat or consider purchasing a private consultation if available.
+Instead, **communicate through the chat** or **consider purchasing a private consultation** if available.